Proverbs 20

 Proverbs 20 is the twentieth chapter of the Book of Proverbs in the Hebrew Bible or the Old Testament of the Christian Bible.
-The book is a compilation of several wisdom literature collections, with the heading in 1:1 may be intended to regard Solomon as the traditional author of the whole book, but the dates of the individual collections are difficult to determine, and the book probably obtained its final shape in the post-exilic period.
+The book is a compilation of several wisdom literature collections; the heading in Proverbs 1:1 may be intended to portray Solomon as the traditional author of the whole book, but the dates of the individual collections are difficult to determine, and the book probably obtained its final shape in the post-exilic period.

 This chapter is a part of the second collection of the book.

 Text

 Hebrew

 The following table shows the Hebrew text of Proverbs 20 with vowels alongside an English translation based upon the JPS 1917 translation (now in the public domain).